 Blindness is not inevitable for people who have ARMD.
-There is a large amount of peer review research showing ARMD to be a nutritional and lifestyle responsive eye disease, and that you can stabilize and possibly even improve your vision with healthy lifestyle choices.
+There is a large amount of peer review research showing ARMD to be a nutritional and lifestyle responsive eye disease, meaning that you can stabilize and possibly even improve your vision with healthy lifestyle choices.

 Most people with ARMD have dry macular degeneration.
 In dry macular degeneration tiny, yellow drusens develop.
 Drusens are accumulations of fatty, yellow material that form in the macula and people with ARMD have more and larger drusens than what is common with aging.
-They are thought to be waste products that begin to accumulate due to poor circulation and waste-flushing in the eye.
+They are thought to be comprised of waste proteins and lipids (oily material) that begin to accumulate due to poor circulation and waste-flushing in the eye.

 - Lines look distorted or wavy. (try the amsler test) In more developed AMD, the amsler grid can look quite distorted

-- Shapes look blurred, fuzzy, or hazy
+- Shapes look blurred, fuzzy, or hazy in central vision

 - Colors appear more dim and less distinct

 - Words are hard to read because they are blurred